noexc/habp-site/README.md

 # HABP Landing Site

-This site lists announcement information for the University of Akron's Amateur Radio Club High Altitude Balloon project.
+This site lists announcement information for the NOEXC's Amateur Radio Club High Altitude Balloon project.

 This is a [Hakyll](http://jaspervdj.be/hakyll/) project.